sanjay-thiyagarajan/PottyRoad/README.md

 # Potty Road
-A pothole severity classifier powered by Deep Learning
+Realtime pothole severity classifier powered by Deep Learning

 ## Installation Instructions
 Though one can work with the project without an virtual environment,  it is recommended to use one so